vuejs/v2.vuejs.org/src/v2/cookbook/unit-testing-vue-components.md

 Points to note:

-At the top, we declare the factory function, which simply returns a new `wrapper` instance, and sets and the `values` object to `data`.
+At the top, we declare the factory function which merges the `values` object into `data` and returns a new `wrapper` instance.
 This way, we don't need to duplicate `const wrapper = shallow(Foo)` in every test.
 Another great benefit to this is when more complex components with a method or computed property you might want to mock or stub in every test, you only need to declare it once.

 ## Additional Context